 I use an inversion table frequently to deal with my back problems, including sciatica and I feel like it helps me.

-- Ankle locking system is a very nice setup
+- The ankle locking system is a very nice setup

 - Extended handle is awesome since it will not require much bending to lock or release your ankles